 4: A Diabetic Should Brush His Teeth Frequently

 While experts recommend that everyone brush their teeth twice a day, it is a better idea to perform this task after each meal and snack.
 Many diabetics have a problem with plaque development on their teeth.
-This problem is avoidable, however, by brushing frequently.
+This is the reason why diabetic dental care is so meticulous.
+But this problem is avoidable, by brushing frequently.

 5: Use Dental Floss At Least Once a Day